Social Security Disability Appeal Lawyers

 If you submit a request for reconsideration, you will attend a disability hearing with your social security lawyers.
 It’s important that you arrive at this hearing well-prepared to present medical evidence and verbal testimony as to why you’re entitled to receive SSD benefits.
 We recommend that you gather the following information at a minimum:

-- A list of all medications you currently take and the purpose for taking them, including both prescription and non-prescription medications
+- A list of all medications you currently take and the purpose of taking them, including both prescription and non-prescription medications

 - The most current medical information you have available, including notes from your doctor, test results, hospital admission paperwork, and contact information for all medical providers